Click Here To Schedule A Consultation

 • This field is for validation purposes and should be left unchanged.

-Dr. Green was one of the first dermatologists in New York to utilize Botox, Juvederm, Restylane, Sculptra, and Radiesse, in her private, boutique, Upper East Side office, for facial rejuvenation.
+Dr. Green was one of the first dermatologists in New York to utilize Botox, Juvederm, Restylane, Sculptra, and Radiesse in her private, boutique Upper East Side office for facial rejuvenation.
 Most patients want immediate results and do not want the recovery time from a traditional surgical facelift.
-A liquid facelift procedure can be performed in under one hour, with lasting results, for up to a year or more, with almost no downtime involved.
-When you consult with Dr. Green, she will assess the areas of the face which need to be enhanced and develop a customized treatment plan designed specifically for you.
+A liquid facelift procedure can be performed in under one hour, with lasting results, for up to a year or more, with almost no downtime.
+When you consult with Dr. Green, she will assess the areas of the face that need to be enhanced and develop a customized treatment plan designed specifically for you.
 Your plan will include the best skincare, cosmetic injectables, non-invasive skin tightening, chemical peels, and laser treatments.

 What is a liquid facelift?